tbaschak/blog-sources/_posts/2013-03-29-implementing-bcp38.markdown

 - ISP
 - System Administration
 ---
 Unless your network admin has had his/her head in sand hill for the past few years, filtering spoofed traffic from leaving one's own network is something that should be of concern.
-Luckily back in 2000 some NANOG members wrote up a spec, <a href="http://tools.ietf.org/html/rfc2827.html" target="_blank">RFC2827</a> which was adopted as <a href="http://tools.ietf.org/html/bcp38" target="_blank">BCP38</a>.
+Luckily back in 2000 some NANOG members wrote up a spec, [RFC2827](http://tools.ietf.org/html/rfc2827.html) which was adopted as [BCP38](http://tools.ietf.org/html/bcp38).

 <!--more-->